Operational criterion for controlled dense coding with non-trivial tripartite entangled states: Conclusion

 \section{Conclusion}

-To conclude, we have shown that the class of non-trivial pure tripartite entangled states defined in equations (\ref{xi1}), (\ref{xi2}), (\ref{xi3}) and (\ref{xi4}) are useful for controlled dense coding which explores the experimental significance of these states.
-We have shown that if a nontrivial class of three-qubit entangled states fall into the category of $GHZ$-class of states defined in equation (\ref{ghzClass}), then those states under suitable choices of state parameters can be used in controlled dense coding.
+To conclude, we have shown that the class of non-trivial pure tripartite entangled states defined in eqs. (\ref{xi1}), (\ref{xi2}), (\ref{xi3}) and (\ref{xi4}) are useful for controlled dense coding which explores the experimental significance of these states.
+We have shown that if a nontrivial class of three-qubit entangled states fall into the category of $GHZ$-class of states defined in eq.(\ref{ghzClass}), then those states under suitable choices of state parameters can be used in controlled dense coding.
 This operational criterion is mainly determined by the genuine tripartite entanglement (3-tangle) of the state.
 To justify our claim further, we have considered different types of three-qubit entangled states which are useful for controlled dense coding.
-In future, one can generalize our result to other multi-partite systems.
+In future, one can generalize our result to other multi-partite systems in higher dimensions.
 It was shown that tripartite qutrit states of $GHZ$-class are useful in controlled dense coding \cite{roy1550033}.
-So, investigating the operational criteria for higher dimensional systems to know their efficiency in controlled dense coding will also be interesting.
+So, investigating the operational criteria for controlled dense coding in higher dimensional systems will also be interesting.
 To generalize our present work for higher dimensions, one may consider {\it squashed entanglement} instead of 3-tangle \cite{sanders2012}.